 Trager work creates motion in the muscles and joints to produce positive, pleasurable sensations that enter the nervous system.
 These sensations move through the sensory-motor feedback loops between the brain and the muscles and initiate changes in the tissues.
 Thus, practitioners aren't changing the condition of your body's tissue with their hands but are communicating a quality of feeling to your nervous system.

 Milton Trager said the key quality for anyone wanting to become a practitioner is receptivity, according to the Massage Magazine article.
-Practitioners must learn to enter a meditative state called "hook-up" where they can maintain a relaxed, quiet, non-reactive emotional state while working.
+Practitioners learn to enter a meditative state called "hook-up" where they can maintain a relaxed, quiet, non-reactive emotional state while working.
 This state lets them listen to any tensions or inhibitions they encounter in your body.

-Practitioners must also develop a quality of touch that is soft, light, and gentle, and always be asking: What can be lighter?
+Practitioners also develop a quality of touch that is soft, light, and gentle, and always be asking: What can be lighter?
 What can be softer?
 What can be easier?

 Juhan, M.A., Deane, "The Trager Approach: A Comprehensive Introduction," The Trager Journal, Fall 1987.